Structural Integration: A Holistic Approach to Wellness and Healing

 Clearly SI is unlike any spa-like treatment in which fragrant fingers flutter over your eyelids and you feel great for half an hour after your session.
 To be sure, there is that, but much more besides.
 One does feel restored in mind and body after being on Katsiotis’s table for a full body massage, but more than a feel-good treatment, SI delivers a profound connection to one’s body.
 There’s a name for this.
 It’s body/mind awareness.
 It must also be said that while one receives a massage, one participates in SI, working with the therapist to ensure the desired results.

 With 35 years of bodywork experience, Katsiotis maintains an on-going interest in understanding the mind, and experiencing spirituality.
 “To be your best you must have a good understanding of and relationship with your own body.
 My own personal experience of healing/changing my body/mind, soul and spirit, helps me to help others,” she says.
 Trained in dance and movement education with bachelor’s and master’s degrees from New York and Columbia Universities, Katsiotis began her career as a dancer, choreographer, and educator.
 Princeton residents may recall her Katsiotis Dance Company.
 A profound belief in the healing power of touch led her to somatic studies, the special movement sequences that connect body and mind to help change muscles and postural alignment.
+There are institutions such as Wicca Academy that provide learning and training in this specific field of supernatural healing.
+Some take lessons from apprenticeship programs following which they continue on an independent journey.

 Having studied Lulu Sweigard’s “Ideokinetics,” the Kinetic Awareness of Elaine Summers, and the techniques of Feldenkrais, among others, and with knowledge of Yoga, Tai Chi and Qi Gong, she undertook a two-year apprenticeship, in 1979, with David Joy in New York City, to learn traditional Swedish massage.
 A decade later, she worked with Angelo DiMeglio (originally from Ischia, Italy) in Princeton, learning the therapeutic benefits of deep muscle manipulation and nerve work.